-As a soloist, he performed in Poland, Germany, Lithuania, Ukraine, Slovakia, Switzerland, Belgium, Italy, Macedonia, Spain, France, China, Taiwan, Mexico, Ecuador, Peru, Paraguay, Argentina, Canada, India, and throughout the United States.
+As a soloist, he performed in Poland, Germany, Lithuania, Ukraine, Slovakia, Switzerland, Belgium, Italy, Macedonia, Spain, France, China, Taiwan, South Korea, Mexico, Ecuador, Peru, Paraguay, Argentina, Canada, India, and throughout the United States.
 He participated in the “Potomac River Piano Festival”, "Mozart Festival" in Poznań, Poland, "Chopin Festival" in Antonin, Poland, "Warsaw Autumn” Contemporary Music Festival, Festival of Polish Pianists in Słupsk, Poland, "Chopin Festival of Hawaii", "Chopin & Friends Festival" in New York City, “Chopiniana” Festival in Buenos Aires, Argentina, Darmstadt Festival of New Music in Darmstadt, Germany, “Music Gettysburg!”
 Festival in Gettysburg, "El Paso Chopin Music Festival", American Liszt Society National Festival, in Lincoln, Nebraska, Chopin Festival in Miami, FL, "Athena" Festival in Murray, Kentucky, the KWU International Music Festival in Salina, KS, and Karol Szymanowski Festival in Beijing, China.

 He is a graduate of the Chopin Academy of Music in Warsaw, Poland and the University of Connecticut, where he received the Doctor of Musical Arts degree in 2001.
 His major teachers include Jadwiga Orzechowska, Regina Smendzianka, Andrzej Dutkiewicz, Jerzy Maciejewski, Kajetan Mochtak, Jack Winerock, Zelma Bodzin and Neal Larrabee.
 He also participated in summer courses in Switzerland and Poland, where he studied piano performance with Malcolm Frager, Mieczysław Horszowski and Victor Merzhanov.
 Additionally, he benefited from coaching sessions with Nina Tichman in Mainz, Germany, and Jan Gorbaty in New York City.